-HWI volunteers play a vital role in the success of our raptor conservation and education programs.
-We cherish the relationships we build with our volunteers, and know that feeling is mutual.
+Volunteers play a vital role in the success of our programs, and we cherish the relationships we build with our volunteers.
 Get ready to roll your sleeves up, learn about raptor science, experience close encounters with live birds of prey, and be surrounded by like-minded nature enthusiasts.

 Each spring, HWI community scientists monitor an extensive network of Kestrel nest boxes in the diverse landscapes of the Wasatch Front, Tuscon, AZ, and the Idaho/Washington border as part of the American Kestrel Partnership.
 Volunteers will be assigned a box or a number of boxes to monitor throughout the nesting season.
 You can learn more about our American Kestrel Studies here.

 Project Timeline and Commitment: March - June, 2-3 hours every 7-10 days.

 HWI Education Docents learn how to handle live birds of prey and take them to outreach programs at schools, community partners, and private events across northern Utah.
 Education Docents are vital to helping us achieve our mission to conserve our shared environment through science education.
 Must be 18 years or older and live in the Salt Lake area.

 Project Timeline and Commitment: Year-round, Docents must sign up for at least two programs or two training sessions per month and handle birds at least once per month.